minimuutti/minimuutti.github.io/en/blog/_posts/2017-07-15-ice-cream-for-hot-summer-days.md

 I've collected some tips and recipes for ice creams that are suitable for dogs.

-### Ice cream doesn't have to look like a sunday on a cone
+### Ice cream doesn't have to look like a sundae on a cone

 Dogs enjoy cold treats on hot summer days just like we do.
 Ice cream made for humans isn't suitable for dogs because it contains large amount of sugar, lactose and additives that are no good for dogs.
 In addition many ice creams contains chocolate which is toxic to dogs.
 I've always prepared dog friendly ice creams for Miki and now I have collected some tips and recipes to this post.